UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_05_functional_programming_part_1.md

 This operation is very common in programs, and can be abstracted using the `map` function, that takes a function and a list and does exactly that.

-`map` is already implemented in ptyhon, but for the sake of teaching, let's implement a simplified version of it
+`map` is already implemented in python, but for the sake of teaching, let's implement a simplified version of it

 ```python